 What should you do if the detector goes off?

 Immediately turn off all gas-burning appliances and go outside!
 A properly working detector should warn you of carbon monoxide before you develop symptoms, but if you or someone else experiences symptoms, call Poison Control.
 Once you have taken care of any medical emergencies, call the New Mexico Gas Company at 888-NM-Gas-Co (888-664-2726).

 2. Have gas-burning equipment inspected regularly

 An annual inspection of your furnace and other gas-burning appliances can literally save you a headache later.
 Most professionals conduct Carbon Monoxide Tests when they inspect your furnace.
 Getting this done before you start using your furnace each fall is a good idea.
+If your furnace is leaking carbon monoxide the test will detect any abnormal CO levels and these can be fixed before it becomes dangerous.
 This inspection is included in TLC’s affordable Preventive Maintenance Program.

 3. Get your chimney cleaned annually

 It’s easy to think that because you have a wood stove or fireplace that you don’t have to worry about carbon monoxide.
 This is not the case.
 Wood burning is another form of fuel combustion that emits carbon monoxide.
 If your chimney is clogged, carbon monoxide can build to harmful levels.
 Get your chimney professionally cleaned each year before building that cozy fire.